Editing Elements

 Prerequisite Knowledge

-This page uses terms such as Source Operation and Drawing Object.
+This page uses the term Drawing Object.
 For details, please refer to here.

 Adding Effects

 First, select the element you want to add on the timeline.
-The properties of the selected element will be displayed in the Source Operation tab on the right.
+The properties of the selected element will be displayed in the property editor on the right.

 Alternatively, you can drag and drop the effect you want to add from the library to Filter Effects.